F5Networks/f5-ci-docs/docs/kubernetes/asp-k-ephemeral-store.rst

 The example below creates three (3) Secrets.

 - The first Secret is for the ephemeral store Pods created by the PetSet.
-- The second and third Secrets allow the :ref:`ASP Daemonset <deploy-asp>` to access data in the ephemeral store.
+- The second and third Secrets allow the :ref:`ASP Daemonset <asp-deploy-k8s>` to access data in the ephemeral store.

 .. note::